elastic/package-registry/README.md

 docker run -i -t -p 8080:8080 $(docker images -q integrations_registry:latest)
 ```

+### Healthcheck

+For Docker / Kubernetes the `/` endpoint can be queried.
+As soon as `/` returns a 200, the service is ready.

 ## Generated Example packages

 For easier testing of the integrations manager, the registry allows to generate some example packages.
 The packages